Bi-quinary coded decimal

 Japanese abacus.
 The right side represents in bi-quinary: each column is one digit, with the lower beads representing "ones" and the upper beads "fives".

 Bi-quinary coded decimal is a numeral encoding scheme used in many abacuses and in some early computers, notably the Colossus.
 The term bi-quinary indicates that the code comprises both a two-state (bi) and a five-state (quinary) component.
 The encoding resembles that used by many abacuses, with four beads indicating the five values either from 0 through 4 or from 5 through 9 and another bead indicating which of those ranges (which can alternatively be thought of as +5).

 Several human languages, most notably Fula and Wolof also use biquinary systems.
 For example, the Fula word for 6, jowi e go'o, literally means five [plus] one.
 Roman numerals use a symbolic, rather than positional, bi-quinary base, even though Latin is completely decimal.

 The Korean finger counting system Chisanbop uses a bi-quinary system, where each finger represents a one and a thumb represents a five, allowing one to count from 0 to 99 with two hands.

-One advantage of one bi-quinary encoding scheme on digital computers is that it must have two bits set (one in the binary field and one in the quinary field), providing a built-in checksum to verify if the number is valid or not.
+One advantage of a bi-quinary encoding scheme on digital computers is that it must have two bits set (one in the binary field and one in the quinary field), providing a built-in checksum to verify if the number is valid or not.
 (Stuck bits happened frequently with computers using mechanical relays.)